Driveiei/Skerby-Game/README.md

- ##### **Score System**
+ ### **Score System**
-   This application has 'Score System' which can show the high-score board with top 5 players score when a player die or clear the stage, The system will record player's name and player's score.
+   This application has `Score System` which can show the high-score board with top 5 players score when a player die or clear the stage, The system will record player's name and player's score.
 Players can see high-score board how much each player get score in this game.